Life Skills - SEND Frequently Asked Questions

 15. Do students have an Individual Learning Plan (ILP)?

-16. What have students gone onto once they have left the course?
+16. What have students gone on to do once they have left the course?

 Each student is different so may move onto different settings.
 The majority of students progress through the Life Skills - SEND department and move onto Level 1 courses and higher throughout the College leading eventually to employment.
 Others may not stay so long and take up paid work, voluntary work or independent living.